shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/3-troubleshoot-connectivity.md

     > - Hit the Validate button for the corresponding task.
 You can proceed to the next task if you receive a success message.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

+## Review

+In this Lab you have:

+- Diagnosed connectivity issue between VM1 and VM2 in a complex Azure network topology.
+- Verified OSI Level 3 connectivity issues.
+- Troubleshot using ipconfig, Network Security Groups, routing tables, and firewall rules.
+- Identified the problem in peering settings and fixed it.
+- Successfully enabled communication between VM1 and VM2.

+## You have Successfully Completed the Lab